ladybug/kamilszymanski.github.io/_posts/2017-05-14-resources-utilization-in-reactive-services.md

 ![alt text](../assets/images/posts/resources-utilization-in-reactive-services/handling_100_concurrent_requests_to_reactive_service_on_tomcat_outside_of_worker_thread_pool.png "threads activity during 100 concurrent requests to reactive service running on Tomcat and using separate threads to process requests")

-We are using much more threads than we used to and some of those threads are kept alive longer than the others.
+We are using much more threads than we used to (since threads are being kept alive for same time in case they could be reused the actual number of threads used will vary depending on availability of idle threads in the pool).
 Let's take another look at the implementation and try to find the reason of such behavior:

 ```java